lsdsoftware/s3-log-store/README.md

 `inactiveTtlDays` specifies the number of days of inactivity (no new entries) before the a stream is considered inactive and its data purged from the local working dataset.

 The _retrievalCache_ is a filesystem cache for objects retrieved from S3.
-Entries are periodically purged if they haven't been accessed for a while as indicated by the `tti` (time-to-idle) parameter.
+Entries are purged according to policy set by caller-supplied access trackers.